'Full Metal Jacket' actor R. Lee Ermey dies at 74 - Philly

 Ermey's longtime manager Bill Rogin says he died Sunday morning from pneumonia-related complications.
 He was 74.

-The Kanas native was nominated for a Golden Globe Award for his memorable performance in "Full Metal Jacket," in which he immortalized lines such as: "What is your major malfunction?"
+The Kansas native was nominated for a Golden Globe Award for his memorable performance in "Full Metal Jacket," in which he immortalized lines such as: "What is your major malfunction?"

 His co-stars Matthew Modine and Vincent D'Onofrio tweeted their condolences Sunday evening.